 EBIT – What is EBIT?

-Earnings before interest and tax is also referred to as Operating Profit.
-When producing your month end accounts part of the package of reports you will produce will be your Profit and Loss account or also referred to as your Income statement.
+When producing your month end accounts part of the package of reports you will produce will be your Profit and Loss statement, also referred to as your income statement.

 Your overheads consist of salaries, rent, utilities and running costs of your staff and your office.
 These two categories would normally be totaled together.
 Your gross profit would then be deducted from this total to give you your operating profit or EBIT (earnings before interest and tax).